-Keep in mind that your Federation needs the money, and it is put to excellent use for Jewish charities – locally, in Israel and otherwise internationally.
+Keep in mind that your Federation needs the money, and it is put to excellent use for Jewish charities – locally, in Israel, and otherwise internationally.

-Not necessarily relevant to the Federation, but as a general suggestion, if you are going to contribute non-monetary items (such as clothing, furniture or a car) there are certain rules to follow.
+Not necessarily relevant to the Federation, but as a general suggestion, if you are going to contribute non-monetary items (such as clothing, furniture, or a car), there are certain rules to follow.
 Make a list of what you are giving away and get a receipt from the charity.
 It is your responsibility to estimate the value of what you are contributing.
-Also take a picture of what you are giving away and put that picture in your tax file.
+Also, take a picture of what you are giving away and put that picture in your tax file.
 There are other rules, especially when the amount is of substance.

 As to charitable contributions and the tax ramifications of same, the above is not intended to be tax advice.
-Consult with your CPA, tax advisor, financial planner or whoever is appropriate for you.
+Consult with your CPA, tax advisor, financial planner, or whoever is appropriate for you.

-In any case, remember that the Federation is here to help you do good – there are many people who are in desperate need of our help.
+Remember that the Federation is here to help you do good – there are many people who are in desperate need of our help.
 By and large, we are fortunate, and we have an obligation to help others who are less fortunate.

 Very truly yours,

-Kalman A. Barson, CPA Past President Jewish Federation
+Kalman A. Barson, CPA

 Kal Barson,CPA is the founder of The Barson Group located at 60 East Main Street in Somerville, NJ.
 He is a past president of The Jewish Federation of Somerset, Hunterdon, and Warren where he currently serves on the Board of Directors.